seckiyn/talesofcards/README.md

 ## TalesOfCards

-A card game written with Python using pygame module.
+My attempt to write A card game written with Python using pygame module.

 Also a toy interpreter language called TOC.